niclaswue/ATOW-Prediction/README.md

 ### Prepare Trajectory Features
 Our model takes some input features from the OSN Trajectories.
 Running the Preprocessing of the Trajectories can take a while, therefore this is done in a separate step and the result is saved as `all_trajectory_features.parquet` in the `additional_data` directory.
 Excpect this to take multiple hours (up to 10 hours on a regular Laptop PC).
+On a large machine you may be able to use GNU parallel.
 ```
 python ./preprocessing/trajectory_batchprocessing.py
 ```
 > [!TIP]
 > If you have a more performant machine, edit the number of parallel processes in the constant `POOL_NUMBER` in `preprocessing/trajectory_batchprocessing.py`

-Once all data is downloaded and the trajectory-features are preprocessed, you can continue with running the training.
+Once all data is downloaded and the trajectory-features are created, put the `all_trajectory_features` under `additional_data/trajectory_features`.
+Then you can continue with running the training.

 ### Run the training
 Create a free personal account at wandb.ai, then after pip installing wandb log in using `wand login`.
 Afterwards, you can use the the wandb training:

+To just test out if everything is
 ```python
 python run_wandb.py
 ```

-**TODO:** Provide download links for the preprocessed datasets, otherwise it takes a long time to preprocess the data

 # Structure of the repository